-In an exciting development for olive oil enthusiasts and small-scale producers, South Africa’s first ever Extra Virgin Olive Oil Expo (EVOO Expo) entitled ‘Celebrating Virginity’ will be taking place at The Olive Boutique in Riebeek Kasteel.
+In an exciting development for olive oil enthusiasts and small-scale producers, South Africa’s first ever Extra Virgin Olive Oil Expo (EVOO Expo) entitled ‘Celebrating Virginity’ took place at The Olive Boutique in Riebeek Kasteel.

-This full-day inaugural event, dedicated to all things olive oil, promises to offer something for everyone, from foodies, home cooks, chefs and hobbyists to garagistes, micro and small entrepreneurial olive growers and millers.
+Set to become an annual event in early November, the first Expo had something to offer for everyone - from foodies, home cooks, chefs and hobbyists to garagistes, micro and small entrepreneurial olive growers and millers.

 For anyone wanting to safeguard their health and longevity, develop an income generating hobby or potential family business, differentiate their culinary offer within the hospitality trade, or just wanting to learn how to prepare good healthy meals and enhance the flavour of food, the Swartland Extra Virgin Olive Oil Expo is not to be missed."

 Derek van der Riet, co-owner of the Olive Boutique.